printf, fprintf, sprintf − RWP*Load Simulator formatted output

 The latter two statements, fprintf and printf write to a named file respectively stdout.

 All four require at least one concatenation as argument which normally consists of characters to be output combined with conversion specifiers starting with a % character.
 To output a terminating newline, the newline must be part of this concatenation.
-The characters after the % character are interpreted identical to the equivalents in C with some minor changes:
+The characters after the % character are interpreted as their equivalents in C with some minor changes:

 The flags generally work like in C and e.g. 0, - are useful to 0-pad respectively to left-justify.